smkatash/jsnote-code-editor/README.md

-# Interactive browser-based coding environment built based on React and Redux together with Typescript.
+# 🌐 Interactive browser-based coding environment

+## Based on React and Redux together with Typescript.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).